 The anatomical neck is a slight narrowing below the articular surface of the head.
 Here, the joint capsule of the shoulder joint is attached.

 The greater tubercle is the most lateral portion of the proximal end of the humerus.
-It consists of three smooth flat impressions at the posterosuperior aspect for the attachment of muscles.
+It consists of three smooth and flat impressions at the posterosuperior aspect for the attachment of muscles.
 From superior to inferior, the muscles that attach at these impressions are the:

-The lesser tubercle is located anterior to the anatomical neck and has a smooth palpable muscular impression.
+The lesser tubercle is located anterior to the anatomical neck and has a smooth, palpable muscular impression.
 The lateral part forms the medial margin of the intertubercular sulcus.
 The subscapularis muscle attaches at this tubercle and the transverse ligament of the shoulder also attaches on its lateral part.

-The proximal half of the shaft is of a cylindrical shape whereas the distal half is triangular.
+The proximal half of the shaft is of a cylindrical shape, whereas the distal half is triangular.
 It consists of three borders known as the anterior, lateral and medial borders.
 The shaft also contains three surfaces referred to as the anterolateral, anteromedial and posterior surfaces.

-The lateral border thickens distally to form the lateral supracondylar ridge.
-The middle part of the border has a rough V shaped area referred to as the deltoid tubercle.
+The lateral border begins just distal to the greater tubercle of the humerus.
+It thickens distally to form the lateral supracondylar ridge.
+The middle portion of the lateral border is adjacent to the rough V shaped area referred to as the deltoid tubercle/tuberosity.